Saudi Arabia fails to win seat at top UN human rights body

 Saudi Arabia on Wednesday failed to win a seat on the United Nations Human Rights Council (HRC) after a vote for membership in the 2025-27 term.

-This is the second time in a row for the Gulf kingdom to lose the elections.
-In 2020, it also finished bottom in the secret ballot, held at the UN headquarters in New York.
+This is the second time in a row that the Gulf kingdom has lost it bid to secure a place on the 47-member council, whose members are elected by the UN General Assembly.
+In 2020, it also finished last in the secret ballot, held at the UN headquarters in New York.

 In Wednesday’s election, it received 117 votes, the least among six Asia-Pacific countries competing for five seats on a regional slate.